Canberra - Do & See

 Lake Burley Griffin

-Explore the lake either by walking or cycling the many pathways round the lakeshore or take a cruise on the lake.
+Explore the lake either by walking or cycling the many pathways around the lake shore or take a cruise on the lake.

 Caving at Wee Jasper Caves